EarthWalkSoftware/debian-base-gui/README.md

 ______
 ### Creating a container
-The following command will create a docker container named "*gui*" and start a console version of *bash*:
+The following command will create a docker container named *gui* and start a console version of *bash*:

     docker run -it \
                -e DISPLAY=unix${DISPLAY} \